3 Reasons Your Vision is Just a Concept

 It’s tempting to take your carefully crafted vision, “launch” it and expect everything (and everybody) to rally around executing that vision.

 Taking a vision from concept to reality requires three full ingredients to gain traction, not one “script” launch.

-(And, in the data I’ve gathered over the past five years from 500 people across 100 organizations, vision derails before most people ever make it past the first ingredient. )
+(In the data I’ve gathered over 10 years across hundreds of organizations, vision derails before most people ever make it past the first ingredient.)

 While everyone may agree to the idea of a vision, heartfelt inspiration is completely disconnected from staff culture and daily decisions.

 People don’t know how to translate inspiring words into action (and the “wins” are ambiguous), so they fall back on old habits.

 It’s critical to get all your teams working toward the vision.
 To stay calibrated, all players need access to an at-a-glance cheat sheet with the mission, vision, values, strategy, and audience in one, usable, working document.